What Does FEXI Measure in Neurons?: Speculations

 Since the equilibrium occurs for equal concentrations, the transition rates obey the condition $v_i r_{io} = v_o r_{oi}$, where $v_i$ and $v_o$ are the volume fractions of two compartments.

-When used in the MRI context, these equation are supplemented with characteristics of two compartments such as distinguished relaxation rates or diffusivities.
+When used in the MRI context, these equation are supplemented with specific characteristics of two compartments such as relaxation rates or diffusivities.
 The quantities $M_i$ and $M_o$ become then the signal fractions, the fractions of water multiplied with its specific signal contribution.
 Experiments with the suppressed extracellular signal correspond to the case $M_o=0$, which means that the measured quantity is $r_{io}$.
 Diffusion MRI measures the bidirectional exchange with the rate $r_x = r_{io}+r_{oi}$ \cite{Callaghan2004} with the corresponding exchange time $\tau_x=1/r_x$.
-Using the equilibrium condition and the normalization, $v_i+v_o=1$, \be r_x = r_{io}+r_{oi} = \frac{r_{io}}{v_o} \,. \ee The extracellular volume fraction lies in the range $0.20\mbox{--}0.25$ from electrophoretic measurements \cite{Sykova2008}.
+Using the equilibrium condition and the normalization, $v_i+v_o=1$, \be r_x = r_{io}+r_{oi} = \frac{r_{io}}{v_o} \,. \ee The extracellular volume fraction $v_o$ lies in the range $0.20\mbox{--}0.25$ from electrophoretic measurements \cite{Sykova2008}.
 The estimate of the intracellular volume fraction in the rat brain from the contrast agent suppression was $0.81\pm 0.08$ \cite{Quirk2003}.
 This value gives the smallest $\tau_x=v_o \tau_{io} $ with $v_o \approx 0.19$.
 The most precise result of direct measurements \cite{Yang2018}, $\tau_{io} = 750\pm 50\units{ms}$ turns then into an estimate $\tau_x \approx 140 \units{ms}$.
-It is still an order of magnitude larger than the recently obtained median value $\tau_x=13\units{ms}$ \cite{Chan2024_preprint}.
+It remains significantly larger than the minimum exchange times, such as $\tau_x = 13\units{ms}$ \cite{Chan2025}.

 To estimate the membrane permeability, we simulated the most precise preexchange lifetime measurement in neurons from the rat cerebral cortex \cite{Yang2018}. \Fig{fig_escape} shows that the escape rate from the cells is not constant.
 Although the data are well fitted with a biexponential function, \be S=S_0\cdot (w_{\rm fast} e^{-r_{\rm fast}t}+w_{\rm slow} e^{-r_{\rm slow}t})\,, \ee we do not overload its parameters with any precise microstructural meaning.
 A fast-escape component with $\tau_{\rm fast}\approx 50{\,\rm ms}$ was also observed in the original study.
 It was however attributed to extracellular space because it showed a dependence on the flow rate of perfusate.
 The slow component was independent, which suggested the interpretation as the genuine permeation.